 Under Illinois law anyone can "act" as the special administrator to serve in name as the plaintiff for the decedent.
 The persons who can receive compensation under the Illinois Wrongful Death Act are the "next of kin."
-In many cases a probate estate wherein the administrator or executor of the...Read more »
+In many cases a probate estate wherein the administrator or...Read more »

 They can sue you, but would not do so because of the obvious fact that your involvement was caused by the party who rear-ended you.
 If you were injured you could bring a claim or lawsuit against the party who rear-ended you.

 Put a monetary amount in my tort claim while in prison.
 Got out hired a lawyer and filed lawsuit and now realizing I need to ask for more money because I didn't no my limitations of my injuries while in jail.
 Once out its a lot I can't do.
-Can't drive can't work need full time personal care worker...
+Can't drive can't work need full time...
 Read more »

 If the parties had agreed to a binding arbitration, the end result is just that-the decision is binding without judicial review.
 If the arbitrator awarded damages or some money remedy, the party assessed is usually given a set time limit in which to comply or pay the award.
 If not, the other side,...Read more »